-You're looking around on Indeed or one of the other job sites, and you see a job posted that sounds exactly your job.
-Your first thought is probably: "Why is my position advertised?"
+You're looking on Indeed or one of the other job sites, and you see a job posted that sounds exactly like your job.
+Your first thought is probably going to be, "Why is my position advertised?"
 Then you might start wondering if you are about to lose your job.
 First, take a deep breath, then read on to learn what to do if you see your job advertised online.

-It can be alarming (to say the least) if you notice that your job is being advertised, and it's important to take action to deal with the situation.
+It can be alarming if you notice that your job is being advertised, and it's important to take action to deal with the situation.
 However, don't immediately assume that you are being replaced.

-In some cases, employers will add a job similar or identical to an existing job and have no intention of firing anyone else in that capacity.
-In other cases, it will be obvious that your job is being advertised since it is one of a kind like Director of Sales for the Eastern Region, for example.
+In some cases, employers will add a job that’s similar or identical to an existing position and have no intention of replacing anyone in that capacity.
+In other cases, it’ll be obvious that your job is being advertised, as it's a unique position such as the Director of Sales for the Eastern Region.

-If you aren't positive that it's your job that is being advertised, you have two basic options.
+If you aren't positive that your job is being advertised, you have two options.
 You can seek clarification from management or operate as though you are sure that your job is in jeopardy.

 But consider the possible consequences of each option.
 Confronting management could result in an immediate request for you to vacate the premises, and you'll be out of a job sooner rather than later.
-Or, a discussion with your supervisor might provide the opportunity to discuss issues like a deal for your continued cooperation in exchange for severance pay, a recommendation, or perhaps even a transfer into another job.
+Or, a discussion with your supervisor might provide an opportunity to discuss issues such as a deal for your continued cooperation in exchange for severance pay, a recommendation, or perhaps even a transfer to another job.

 Be careful not to slack off at work or display any evidence of a negative attitude.
 You want to make it harder for your employer to let you go or make do without you.
 Don't give them an excuse to fire you.
 If your attitude is positive and your current job is just not a great fit, your employer will be more likely to consider you for an alternate role or at least give you as much time as possible to find a new job before letting you go.